Best Cheap Health Insurance in Indiana (2025)

 Gold plans pay for about 80% of your medical care. |

-Gold plans have the highest monthly rates, but you'll pay less when you visit the doctor or get a prescription filled.
-Gold plans also usually have lower deductibles, meaning your health insurance will kick in sooner if you get sick.
+Gold plans have high monthly rates, but you'll pay less when you visit the doctor or get a prescription filled.
+Gold plans also usually have lower deductibles, meaning your medical insurance will kick in sooner if you get sick.

 Gold plans are best for people with chronic illnesses, expensive prescriptions or those who need expensive treatments.
 Even though you'll pay more each month, the low out-of-pocket costs can make the plan worthwhile.